janzejdlik/RustPortfolio/README.md

 tokio = { version = "1", features = ["full"] }

-Project for WAN (Wide Area Network) are comming soon in the future
+Project for WAN (Wide Area Network) are comming soon in the future.